Learning & Participation

 Hastings Contemporary offers young people the opportunity to make the gallery their creative home in Hastings.
 The group is a safe space for young people to develop self-confidence, discipline and creativity.

-We are in our 3rd year as an official partner on the Children & the Arts funded Start Hospices Programme, for families under the care of Chestnut Tree House Children’s Hospice.
+The Hospices Programme is for families under the care of Chestnut Tree House Children’s Hospice.

 We take special care in creating environments in which parents and siblings of children with life limiting and life shortening conditions can enjoy engaging, creative activities as a family unit, with no anxiety about the general public.